Let’s get to know Sleepy Bee Studio!

 What’s your biggest challenge?

 “Time management is definitely my biggest challenge.
-This is the only drawback when you work from home; I get very easily distracted if there’s something I need to do that I don’t particularly like doing.
+This is the only drawback when you work from home; If I don’t like something, I tend to distract myself just to avoid doing it.

 What’s the best bit about owning your own business?

 “I love having the freedom to design and make whatever I like.
 I also love being able to experiment with new styles based on what’s inspired me.”